VaughnValle/summer-webdev/eg1004-announcement/README.md

 * `/src/pages/index.astro` is the entrypoint for the whole website/webapp
 * `/src/components` contains all the React components used

-Also, there's a `.vscode/` folder containing recommended configs for VSCode if you need it
+Oh, and there's a `.vscode/` folder containing recommended configs for VSCode if you need it

 ## 🧞 Commands